aa-cloudengineer/CI-CD/README.md

 # CI-CD tools

 Continuous Integration and Continuous Deployment (CI/CD) are crucial practices in software development that aim to automate the process of integrating code changes, testing them, and deploying them to production environments.
 Several popular CI/CD tools are widely used in the industry, each with its own strengths and features.
-Here's a brief introduction to some of them:
+In this repo i will demonstrate project in each of the selected tools:

 ## GitHub Actions: